-Even if you are a sole operator it is important to be aware of your strengths, preferences and the gaps that may need filling.
+For both business owners and sole operators, it is important to be aware of your strengths, preferences and the gaps that may need filling.

 Your Strengths and Preferences